Hialeah, Florida: Government and infrastructure

 The University of Florida College of Dentistry operates the Hialeah Dental Clinic.
 It opened in 1997 to serve Hispanic populations in South Florida.

 Politics

-Hialeah is located within Florida's 26th Congressional District.
+Hialeah is located within Florida's 26th congressional district.
 It is currently represented in the House of Representatives by Mario Díaz-Balart, a Republican.
 A 2005 study by the nonpartisan Bay Area Center for Voting Research (BACVR) ranked Hialeah, Florida as the fourth most conservative city in the United States.
 The current mayor of Hialeah is Esteban Bovo.

-Due to the heavy presence of the Cuban American community Hialeah traditionally, as of 2020, leaned towards Republican politics.
+As of 2020, Hialeah leaned towards Republican politics.
 In the 2016 United States presidential election in Florida each of the two major candidates received about half of the vote.
-For the 2020 United States presidential election in Florida about two thirds of residents of Hialeah voted for Trump.
-Sabrina Rodriguez of Politico wrote "a vote for Trump has become about more than just him, or even the Republican Party.
-It’s about patriotism."
+For the 2020 United States presidential election in Florida, about two thirds of residents of Hialeah voted for Trump.
+In 2024, that number increased as 76% of Hialeah voters voted for Trump.

 Education

 Public primary and secondary schools

 Miami-Dade County Public Schools serves Hialeah.

 Two high schools serving the Hialeah community, Mater Academy Charter High School and Miami Lakes Tech, were named as "Silver" award winners in U.S. News & World Report's "Best High Schools 2008 Search".